NewPINNs: Physics-Informing Neural Networks Using Conventional Solvers for Partial Differential Equations: Experiments

-\paragraph{Forward problem.} We demonstrate the applicability of NewPINNs to the two-dimensional Fokker--Planck equation, a prototypical convection–diffusion equation arising in statistical physics and stochastic processes as the evolution equation for probability densities under diffusion and drift in an external potential.
+We demonstrate the applicability of \method to the two-dimensional Fokker--Planck equation, a prototypical convection--diffusion equation that arises in statistical physics and stochastic processes as the evolution equation for probability densities under diffusion and drift in an external potential.